Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Related Work

 \section{Related Work}

-\paragraph{Machine unlearning.} Machine unlearning seeks to remove the influence of specific data from a trained model while preserving the overall performance and avoiding the cost of retraining from scratch~\citep{bourtoule2021machine,cao2015towards}.
-For large language models (LLMs), retraining from the beginning is infeasible at scale~\citep{Nguyen2022,Ye2023}.
-Recent work categorizes unlearning methods into four main families: (1) \textbf{full fine-tuning methods}, which update model weights using gradient-based optimization with a forgetting loss~\citep{Yao2024,huang2024unified,Maini2024}; (2) \textbf{parameter-efficient fine-tuning}, employing LoRA and its variants~\citep{Hu2022,Cha2025,Maini2024}; (3) \textbf{preference-based methods}, which leverage alignment signals~\citep{Zhang2024c}; and (4) \textbf{representation-based methods}, which directly modify internal weights~\citep{Ilharco2022,Meng2023ROME}.
-Below, we discuss the approaches from categories (1) and (2) as they are the most relevant to our work.
-Our approach belongs to category (2), but we provide comparisons of all four families in our experiments (\cref{sec:experiments}).
+\paragraph{Machine unlearning.} Machine unlearning removes the influence of specific data without full retraining~\citep{bourtoule2021machine,cao2015towards}.
+For foundation models, retraining is infeasible at scale~\citep{Nguyen2022,Ye2023}, motivating the development of efficient alternatives.
+Recent methods can be classified into four categories: (1)~\textit{ Full fine-tuning} applies gradient-based forgetting objectives~\citep{Yao2024,huang2024unified,Maini2024}.
+(2)~\textit{ Parameter-efficient fine-tuning} using LoRA-style adapters~\citep{Hu2022,Cha2025,kim2025improving} (3)~\textit{ Preference-based methods} that leverage alignment signals~\citep{Rafailov2023,Zhang2024c}; and (4) \textit{ representation/weight-editing methods} that directly alter internal activations or weights~\citep{Ilharco2022,Meng2023ROME}.
+Vision approaches target class/concept removal via saliency masking~\citep{fan2024salun}, contrastive mechanisms, and parameter-efficient parameterizations~\citep{li2024fast,ren2025lethevit,yu2024retain,roy2025novo,khalil2025coun}.
+We focus on (1) and (2) as they are the most relevant; our method belongs to category (2).
+An in-depth survey of each category is presented in \cref{app:extended_relatedWork}.